 Prerequisite: This course is intended as a foundation course for BA and BGS students and is designed for learners with little or no previous university experience.
 It provides a good starting place for new students intending to study history, literature, philosophy, or other aspects of the humanities.

-Precluded Course: HIST 201 is a cross-listed course—a course listed under two different disciplines—HUMN 201.
+Precluded Course: HIST 201 is a cross-listed course.
 HIST 201 may not be taken for credit by students who have obtained credit for HUMN 201.

 HIST 201 has a Challenge for Credit option

-HIST 201 is the first of two, three-credit courses that together survey the development of Western civilization from its origins in ancient Mesopotamia and Egypt to the complicated and sophisticated world of the post-industrial era.
-Although the course employs a historical framework, its overall approach is interdisciplinary, drawing upon the findings of archaeologists, classical scholars, theologians, art historians, literary critics, and philosophers as well as historians of the Middle Ages and the Renaissance.
+HUMN 201 is the first of two three-credit courses that together survey the development of Western civilization from its origins in ancient Mesopotamia and Egypt to the complicated and sophisticated post-industrial world.
+Although the course employs a historical framework, its overall approach is interdisciplinary, drawing upon the findings of archaeologists, classical scholars, theologians, art historians, literary critics, philosophers, and historians of the Middle Ages and the Renaissance.

 - Unit 1: Prehistory and Ancient Mesopotamia